A New Play in Progress

 The Story Doesn't End Here

-This isn’t a finished product.
+This wasn’t a finished product.
 Gay on God’s Campus is an evolving work that invites you, the final cast member, into the process.
-Each performance includes a post-show talkback, where audience members can engage with the cast, ask questions, share reflections, and be part of a larger conversation about faith, identity, and belonging.
+Each performance included a post-show talkback, where audience members can engage with the cast, ask questions, share reflections, and be part of a larger conversation about faith, identity, and belonging.

 Why This Matters